rosspeili/rosspeili/README.md

 ### Ross Peili // Organic processor, working for the machine.

 Final boss of the internet.
 Moving where life will be, not where it was.
-By the time there's a narrative, I'm already building the next thing.
+Highly passionate about QML & AI.

 ---